-If you are planning to take your kids on a plantation tour, I highly suggest that you start of by reading a book from this collection with your kids reaching them about slavery, the Civil Rights Movement, Rosa Parks, Ruby Bridges and more.
+If you are planning to take your kids on a plantation tour, I highly suggest that you start off by reading a book from this collection with your kids reaching them about slavery, the Civil Rights Movement, Rosa Parks, Ruby Bridges, and more.

-Regardless of race, background, ethnicity, it is important to talk to your children about slavery.
+Regardless of race, background, or ethnicity, it is important to talk to your children about slavery.

 If you haven’t talked to your kids about slavery yet, then you absolutely should, and while in New Orleans make sure that you also show them as well.

 Cafe Du Monde – when in New Orleans, this is an absolute must.
 I have tried beignets all over and they make the very BEST!

 Jung Hotel – we had breakfast here every morning and they had a really good selection of breakfast items.
 The lobster and crawfish benedict below was very yummy.